This post may contain affiliate links. Please read the disclosure policy to learn more.

 Preparing your own simple syrup at home is much cheaper than buying the pre-made stuff.
 (A bottle of store-bought blueberry simple syrup costs about $20 USD).
 A bag of granulated sugar won’t break the bank, and blueberries hit their seasonal peak in early summer, making homemade blueberry simple syrup a budget-friendly option.

-To make this blueberry simple syrup, you’ll start by boiling granulated sugar, fresh blueberries, and water in a saucepan until the berries break down and turn to mush.
-After allowing the mixture to cool, you’ll pass it through a fine mesh strainer to separate the berries from the syrup.
+To make this blueberry simple syrup, start by boiling granulated sugar, fresh blueberries, and water in a saucepan until the berries break down and turn to mush.
+After allowing the mixture to cool, pass it through a fine mesh strainer to separate the berries from the syrup.

 Ways to Use Homemade Blueberry Syrup